DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 **The data is filtered by choosing only Form Versions that are current and choosing 7 columns from the dataset:**
    - Application Number (Identifier)
    - unique_key (Unique Identifier, Primary Key)
-   - Total Funding Commitment Request Amount (Continous Variable)
+   - Total Funding Commitment Request Amount (Continuous Variable)
-   - Total Student Count (Continous Variable)
+   - Total Student Count (Continuous Variable)
-   - Monthly Recurring Unit Cost (Continous Variable)
+   - Monthly Recurring Unit Cost (Continuous Variable)
    - Product Type (Categorical Variable)
    - Urban/ Rural Status (Binary Variable)

 <br />

 Another important change I made was creating a unique identifier that mixes with Funding Request Number, FRN Line Item ID, and One time Unit Cost.
-The unique identifier step is important because the package rely on ensuring each rows of data is unique and that that are no duplicates in the unique identifier when generating the data.
-If there are duplicates, you will recieve an error.
-If your variable is completly unique that would be ideal, but in case you do not have one be sure to create it by mixing with other variables to truly make it unique.
+The unique identifier step is important because the package relies on ensuring each row of data is unique and that that there are no duplicates in the unique identifier when generating the data.
+If there are duplicates, you will receive an error.
+If your variable is completely unique that would be ideal, but in case you do not have one be sure to create it by mixing with other variables to truly make it unique.

 <br />
-The last thing that's recommended before starting the test is to visualize the variables your going to synthesize in order to have a good reference point to use.
+The last thing that's recommended before starting the test is to visualize the variables you're going to synthesize in order to have a good reference point to use.
 <br/>

 Continuous Variables: